ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   We are aware of an issue with our RStudio servers and are looking into it.
 Work is still ongoing to bring up the compute nodes and Slurm.

+- STATUS UPDATE Aug 9: As of Wednesday morning, Slurm is operational, and nodes are gradually coming online.

 ## Unannounced exceptions

 <!--